Why Diet Controversies Are Misleading (And What Actually Works for Lasting Weight Loss)

 A supplement company warns you that “you’re missing the ONE vitamin keeping you fat.”

 It’s not that these things have no merit.
 It’s that they’re often exaggerated, twisted, or ripped out of context just to make you click—or panic.
+The end desired result is always the same: sell more of "X".
+The fitness industry is a trillion-dollar industry, and everyone wants their cut of that money.

 2. Fear & Outrage Are the New Fitness Currency